 During the cut and colour you are sat in front of an artwork.
 However, a centre piece in the salon is the magic mirror, which doubles as a display cabinet when not in use.
 This is where clients and the stylist or technician have in-depth consultations at the beginning of all appointments, as well as the big reveal at the end.
-We also work with smaller hand mirrors for quick checks throughout appointments to check-in with things like fringe length.
+We also work with smaller hand mirrors and mobile mirrors for quick checks throughout appointments to check-in with things like fringe length.

 Is it harder to cut hair without a mirror?